All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

 ETHN 142.
 Medicine, Race, and the Global Politics of Inequality (4)

 Globalization fosters both the transmission of AIDS, cholera, tuberculosis, and other infectious diseases and gross inequalities in the resources available to prevent and cure them.
 This course focuses on how race, ethnicity, gender, sexuality, class, and nation both shape and are shaped by the social construction of health and disease worldwide.

 ETHN 143.
 Chicana/o Film and Media Studies (4)

 This course is a historical survey of Chicana and Chicano media from roughly 1950 to the present.
 The goals of the course include learning about Chicana/o history, politics, and culture through different media and gaining the critical tools to analyze Chicana/o media and media more broadly.

+(Cross-listed with TDAC 120.)
 An intensive theatre practicum designed to generate theatre created by an ensemble, with particular emphasis upon the analysis of text.
 Students will explore and analyze scripts and authors.
-Ensemble segments include black theatre, Chicano theatre, feminist theatre, commedia dell’arte theatre.
-(Cross-listed with TDAC 120.)
+Ensemble segments include black theatre, Chicano theatre, feminist theatre, and commedia dell’arte.
+May be taken for credit two times.

 This course will survey the political effects of immigration, ethnic mobilization, and community building in America, and the contemporary role of ethnicity in politics and intergroup relations.

 In this course, students explore the relationship between race, class, and law as it applies to civil rights both in a historical and a contemporary context.
 Topics include racism and the law, history of the Fourteenth Amendment, equal protection, school desegregation, and affirmative action.